 It is recommended to do high-intensity strength or team sports before dinner.
 High-intensity sports are hard to do right after dinner.
 If you push exercise even further into the evening or night, exercise can increase cortisol levels to morning levels and delay the nighttime melatonin surge.
 It also increases body temperature and heart rate.
 All of these factors make it more difficult to fall asleep.
-Exercising before dinner has another advantage: it reduces, at least for a short time, hunger.33
+Exercising before dinner has another advantage: it reduces, at least for a short time, hunger.32

-0 Checklist: Exercise
+Checklist: Exercise

-After Date 4 weeks 8 weeks 12 weeks

-I did cardio exercise after I got up.

-I did exercise in the second half of the day to optimize my performance. e

-When tired during the day, I exercised without pushing myself too hard. d
+After Date 4 weeks 8 weeks 12 weeks l did cardio exercise after l got up.
+I did exercise in the second half of the day to optimize my strength or endurance.
+When I was tired during the day, I exercised without pushing myself too hard.

-More tips and tricks for a better sleep
+5. More tips and tricks for a better sleep